julieces/SanctuaryCity/ActualFile.md

 ```
 Eli’s Cheesecake is a popular Chicago restaurant and bakery that is most famous for its namesake offering.
 15 percent of its workforce is comprised of resettled, highly-skilled refugees from countries including Iraq, Bhutan, Kosovo, Congo, and Myanmar.
 Currently, the bakery is preparing to accept resettled Syrian refugees.
 Elias Kasongo, the company’s purchasing manager and a board member of RefugeeOne, began working at Eli’s in 1994 as a dishwasher before attaining a business degree at Northeastern Illinois University and multiple promotions within the company.
 Other Chicago-based businesses have adopted similar practices using the model employed by Eli’s.

+Eli's almost exclusively hires "skilled" workers, which, while actively pushing against the false perception of refugees as lacking skill, also displays the plight of resettled refugees who may be considered "unskilled."

 ![Elis1](https://media.npr.org/assets/img/2016/12/23/cheesecake-1-fea0024d797c2e67f14e46de36119c7859e76324-s1500-c85.jpg)
 ![Elis2](https://media.npr.org/assets/img/2016/12/23/cheesecake-2-61868158294004de322222f32f0b86e194ae2768-s1500-c85.jpg)